For any hard-pressed finance team struggling to retain control over maverick spend, the idea of letting employees loose online can be pretty daunting.

 In this blog, we look at the benefits of B2B purchasing online, consider why some businesses might not have taken the first step, and show how accounting technology is helping raise visibility of online purchases as part of the accounting process.

 Online Purchasing Benefits

-There is still a perception that ecommerce is all about direct to consumer sales, but the fact is that online sales contribute significantly to B2B revenue.
+There is still a perception that e-commerce is all about direct to consumer sales, but the fact is that online sales contribute significantly to B2B revenue.
 Data from Statista estimates online sales between companies hit £165.3bn in 2018 (the latest published figures) and the value of online sales is set to increase.

 And this is not a new trend.
 Despite the perception that online buying is a new phenomenon in B2B, the majority of those doing it have been trading online for years.
 These firms have embraced the value and convenience of online buying.
-From the chance to explore a very wide range of suppliers and find great deals, to the rapid response offered by next, even same-day delivery, buying online can be both convenient and financially sound.
+From the chance to explore a broad range of suppliers and find great deals, to the rapid response offered by next, even same-day delivery, buying online can be both convenient and financially sound.

 Best Practice Model

 However, the ease of access to multiple suppliers and the speed with which orders can be placed clearly raises concerns for any finance team wrestling with retaining control.
 From individuals buying outside pre-agreed contracts to a complete lack of visibility of online purchasing and payments, finance teams have very valid concerns about letting employees purchase online.

 But as growing numbers of competitors embrace the power, convenience and financial value of online B2B, can any firm afford to miss out on the business benefits of online purchasing?